BBC Parliament: Election night

 In the event of one of the devolved nations producing their own results programme on election night, normally the first Thursday in May, BBC Parliament will usually broadcast this telecast to the whole of the United Kingdom.
-On election night for the 2005, 2010, 2015 and 2017 general elections, BBC Parliament aired BBC Scotland's result night coverage.
+On election night for the 2005, 2010, 2015, 2017 and 2019 general elections, BBC Parliament aired BBC Scotland's result night coverage.
 A few days afterwards, it would also broadcast a replay of election night coverage from BBC Wales and BBC Northern Ireland.
+In 2024, the channel aired the network coverage as broadcast as seen on the BBC News Channel due to the channel now carrying the BBC News Channel when none of the UK's Parliaments and Assemblies are sitting.

-It also took BBC Scotland's coverage of both the 2011 devolved assembly elections and Scottish Independence Referendum.
+BBC Parliament had also carried BBC Scotland's coverage of both the 2011 devolved assembly elections and Scottish Independence Referendum.
 In March 2011 BBC Parliament simulcast BBC Wales's results coverage of the nation's devolution referendum.

-Original Programmes
+Original programmes

-Until July 2021, BBC Parliament had often broadcast its own original programmes.
-They were either be scheduled or used to fill any gaps in the billed programmes, especially when live coverage of a legislative chamber ends before the next programme is due to start.
+Until July 2021, BBC Parliament often broadcast its own original programmes.
+They were either scheduled or used to fill gaps between the billed programmes, especially when live coverage of a legislative chamber ended before the next programme was due to start.
 The programmes covered a variety of political and parliamentary subjects, including: